 Obinutuzumab (Gazyva ®)

-Obinutuzumab is an immunotherapy medicine used in the treatment of CLL with a promising outlook in treatment for other subtypes of lymphoma in the future.
-Obinutuzumab works by binding to a protein on the surface of certain white cells known as B lymphocytes and by bonding to this protein the abnormal growth in the B lymphocyte is stopped therefore decreasing the number of CLL cells in the body.
+Obinutuzumab is an immunotherapy medicine used in the treatment of CLL and Non Hodgkin lymphoma and works by binding to a protein on the surface of certain white cells known as B lymphocytes .By bonding to this protein the abnormal growth in the B lymphocyte is stopped therefore decreasing the number of cancer cells in the body.

 Once attached to the CD20 protein Obinutuzumab helps the immune system destroy the CLL cells and also destroys the CLL cells on its own by directly killing them.
 Obinutuzumab is the only monoclonal antibody with proven superiority to rituximab for the treatment for CLL when used in combination with chlorambucil as proven in clinical trials.